 What Is the Difference Between an LLC and a Holding Company?

-The difference between an LLC and a holding company is that a holding company doesn’t perform any sort of business on its own, whereas a full LLC company takes the responsibility of running and managing multiple businesses.
+The difference between an LLC and a holding company is that a holding company doesn’t perform any business independently, whereas a full LLC company takes on the responsibility of running and managing multiple businesses.

 How is an LLC Holding Company Taxed?